GoogleCloudPlatform/memorystore-samples/caching/GUIDE.md

 ## Before Getting started

-Some aspects of this guide will require a running instance of MemoryStore for Valkey.
+Some aspects of this guide will require a running instance of Memorystore for Valkey.

 ### Local development